This course establishes the relationship between cardiopulmonary physiology and

 Please be aware that due to COVID-19 safety guidelines all in-person exams have been suspended.
 As such, all final exams are currently being delivered through ProctorU, which has an approximate fee of $35 involved.
 There will be more information in your course shell, on how to apply, if your course has a final exam.

-or higher in the course and 50% or higher on the final mandatory examination.
-Students
+on the overall course, and 50% or higher on the final mandatory exam.
+Students applying this

-applying this course toward any TRU Health Care program may be required to obtain a minimum
+course toward any TRU Health Care program may be required to obtain a minimum 60% on the

 |Assignment 1: Pressure Transducers